SpikePingpong: Spike Vision-based Fast-Slow Pingpong Robot System: Method

-Our physics-based prediction approach necessarily simplifies real-world conditions by neglecting air resistance, spin effects, and assuming constant gravitational acceleration—idealizations that introduce systematic prediction errors in practice.
-To address these challenges, we develop \textbf{SONIC} (Spike-Oriented Neural Improvement Calibrator), employ a neural network the to predict the discrepancy between the model's predicted hittable position and the real-world hittable position.
+System 2 serves as the learning-based enhancement layer of our Fast-Slow system architecture, addressing the limitations of physics-based predictions through neural calibration.
+While System 1 provides rapid trajectory estimation under ideal conditions, real-world scenarios introduce deviations due to air resistance, ball spin, and sensor noise that simplified physics models cannot capture.
+To bridge this gap, System 2 functions as a Spike-Oriented Neural Improvement Calibrator, which learns to predict the systematic discrepancy between System 1's theoretical hittable position and actual optimal interception position.
+By leveraging high-frequency spike camera observations and contextual information from System 1, System 2 provides precise calibration corrections that significantly enhance overall system accuracy.

-The SONIC methodology integrates ball trajectory data, velocity measurements, and physics-based predictions to precisely quantify the discrepancy between theoretical and actual hittable positions.
+\paragraph{Data Collection.} System 2 integrates ball trajectory data, velocity measurements, and physics-based predictions to precisely quantify the discrepancy between theoretical and actual hittable positions.
 For training purposes, we developed an extensive dataset that meticulously documents the systematic variations between physics-model predictions and empirically observed real-world interception positions, enabling our system to learn these complex error patterns.

-Specifically, we first compute the required joint angles using inverse kinematics (IK) to move the center of the paddle to the hittable position predicted by the physics-based model.
-Subsequently, a high-speed Spike camera~\citep{dong2021spike} is employed to capture images of both the actual striking table tennis position and the paddle.
-Finally, the pixel distance between the ball’s position and the paddle center in these images is used to estimate the true spatial deviation.
-Concurrently, we record the ball's position, velocity, and the hittable position predicted by the physics-based model.
+Specifically, during each trial, we systematically record the ball's 3D position and velocity vectors throughout its trajectory, along with the corresponding hittable position predicted by System 1's physics-based model.
+Based on these predictions, we compute the required joint angles through inverse kinematics and execute the corresponding robotic arm motion to position the paddle center at the theoretically optimal hittable position.
+Subsequently, a Spike camera~\citep{dong2021spike} captures images of the actual ball-paddle interaction at the moment of contact.
+The pixel distance between the ball's observed position and the paddle center in these images provides a quantitative measure of the spatial deviation, which serves as the ground truth for System 2.